Strategies for Implementing a Cybersecurity Risk Management Framework

 Continuous monitoring is vital as cyber threats evolve rapidly.
 Organizations need to consistently monitor their systems, networks, and data for any suspicious activity or signs of compromise.

-Regular monitoring is key to spotting security vulnerabilities or breaches in time, allowing for quick responses.
 Organizations can deploy monitoring tools that deliver real-time alerts and notifications.
 These tools provide valuable insights into system operations and support proactive threat management.

 5. Governance and Compliance